marinegor/ntfy_cryosparc/README.md

 # CryoSPARC

 Very simple HTTP server in pure python for processing local cryosparc notifications and posting them to a ntfy.sh channel.
+It sends a push notification when a job that you've created, has completed (see [Screenshots](/Screenshots).
+If it fails to process a message from CryoSPARC instance, it sends respective notification to an admin channel.

 ## Installation